felipem1210/freetalkbot/README.md

 ### Rasa assistant

-The example assistant is on [rasa folder](./rasa/).
+The assistant is configured to be a reminderbot, inspired in the [example](https://github.com/RasaHQ/rasa/tree/main/examples/reminderbot) provided by rasa.
 The files in this folder are for NLP training of the assistant.
 Checkout the following resources to get more knowledge about RASA.

 * [Documentation](https://rasa.com/docs/rasa/training-data-format)
 * [Youtube Channel](https://www.youtube.com/@RasaHQ)

+If you modify any of the rasa files you will need to retrain the assistant, you can do it with `make rasa-train`

 ## Audio bot